-20 20 2019
+20)21 2020

-Area Loss Time Medical Loss Time Injuries Cases Injuries Medical Treatment Cases
+Area Loss Time Injuries Medical Treatment Cases Loss Time Injuries Medical Treatment Cases

-Eastern Hemisphere 5 22 12 15
+Eastern Hemisphere 5 9 5 22

-Western Hemisphere 1 8 5 5
+Western Hemisphere 1 4 1 8

-Archer Total 6 30 17 20
+Archer Total 6 13 6 30

 The table above illustrates the total amount of recordable personnel injuries in both Eastern and Western Hemisphere.
-Archer will focus and continue to work to improve these results.
+Archer will focus and continue to work to continue the positive trend we had in 2021 into 2022 consequences for the company.
+In 2021 Archer had 0 reportable spills (2020 2 spills).

-Archer is actively working to minimise the risk of damage to the environment as a result of operations.
-This includes the systematic registration of emissions and discharges and pre-emptive action in selecting chemicals that cause minimum harm to environment.
-However, there are still risks of environmental damage and negative consequences for the company.
-In 2020 Archer had 2 reportable spills (2019: zero).
+Archer is actively working to minimize the risk of damage to the environment as a result of operations.
+This includes the systematic registration of emissions and discharges and pre-emptive action in selecting chemicals that cause minimum harm to the environment.
+However, there are still risks of environmental damage and negative

-The Archer Management system is certified according to ISO 9001:2015 certificate.
+The Archer Management system is certified according to the ISO 9001:2015 certificate.
 In addition, the UK and Brazil operations and Wireline Norwegian operations are accredited to the ISO 14001:2015 for Environmental Management Standards.
-Archer has described the social responsibility in its management system and made clear commitments through the year.
+Archer has described the social responsibility in its management system and made clear commitments throughout the year.